unlv-f1/lab1/README.md

-In your web browser tab for [http://localhost:8080/vnc.html](http://localhost:8080/vnc.html) an rviz window should pop up showing the simulation either on your host system or in the browser window depending on the display forwarding you chose.
+In your web browser tab for [http://localhost:8080/vnc.html](http://localhost:8080/vnc.html) an rviz window should pop up showing the simulation.
 If successful, your browser tab should look similar to:

 ![f1tenth gym success](img/gym-success.png)